mcsrainbow/mcsrainbow.github.io/content/posts/2021/1121-1218-devopscicd/index.en.md

 ---
-title: "DevOps CI/CD Pipeline in Action "
+title: "DevOps CICD Pipeline in Action "
 date: 2021-11-21T12:18:14+08:00
 author: "Dong Guo | Damon"
 description: "There are differences in the most appropriate CI/CD pipelines in different environments, especially the toolchains, but the general process and thinking should be similar."
 categories: ["Skills"]
-tags: ["DevOps","CI/CD"]
+tags: ["DevOps","CICD"]
 resources:
 - name: "featured-image"
   src: "featured-image.jpeg"